tops4u/Ram-Tester/README.md

 ## Operation
 On Power on or after pressing the Reset Button it first checks if the DIP Switches are in a valid position.
 If this is not the case it will signal it with continuous red flashing.
 Of a valid Config is found, the DRAM Chip is properly initialized, then Testing starts.
+First the address Lines are checked (Pin connectivity, Buffer function, Address-Decoders).
 For Configs that allow differents sizes of DRAM, the Tester will try to figure out the current Size.
 Then it starts Testing by using multiple patterns.
 1. Pass = All Bit set to '0'.
 2. Pass = All Bit set to '1'.
 3. Pass = Bits set to '01'...
 4. Pass = Bits set to '10'...

+**LED Function:**
+- Continuous Red - Off - Red Flashing: Config Error with the DIP Swiches or internal Logic Error
+- Green to Yellow Fading : Testing ongoing
+- 1x Red followed by n Green Flashes : Addressline Error. n-Green indicates the failing Addressline
+- 2x Red followed by n Green Flashes : Error during Bit Testing. n-Green indicates the failing Pattern.
+(Pattern 1 - Stuck Bit in On, Pattern 2 - Stuck Bit in Off, 3 or 4 there is crosstalk between columns).
+- Long Green - short black : Test successfull.
+The Tester assumed this to be the larger Type to Test (1Mx4, 256x1 or 64x4)
+- Long Green - short red  : Test successfull.
+The Tester assumed this to be the smaller Type to Test (256x4, 64x1 or 16x4) **BUT**: If the Chip is not this type, this could mean a faulty Adressline (like A9 for 1Mx4 therefore it will be misstakenlly accounted as 256x4).

 **NOTE:** The follwing will not be tested:
 1. Speed requirements.
 The tests are carried out in a way that slow and fast RAM should pass.
 It will not test if 70ns RAM really works flawless at 70ns.